 A Diamond Grading Report documents the specific characteristics of a diamond.
-These reports are issued by the Gemmological Institute of America (GIA), which is among the most respected organizations in the diamond industry.
+These reports are issued by the Gemological Institute of America (GIA), which is among the most respected organizations in the diamond industry.

 GIA Diamond Grading Report

-The GIA set the standard for diamond grading and gemmological identification, and their diamond grading system serves as the international gem and jewellery industry's benchmark credentials.
+The GIA set the standard for diamond grading and gemological identification, and their diamond grading system serves as the international gem and jewelry industry's benchmark credentials.

 Diamond Characteristics Documented in The GIA Diamond Grading Report

 - The weight of diamond listed to the nearest hundredth of a carat.

 - Color Grade:

 - A grading which assesses the absence of color in a diamond.

 - Cut Grade: